BDC Hamburger Icon

 FYIDid you know

-With the recent introduction of generative AI platforms like ChatGPT and Bard, some organizations may be relying on technology instead of freelancers for their content creation.
+With the widespread adoption of generative artificial intelligence (AI) platforms like ChatGPT and Gemini, some organizations rely on technology instead of freelancers for their content creation.
 As a result, it's more crucial than ever to set yourself apart from the competition and prove why your work is superior.

 graphic of someone on a riding lawnmower